sriharshan136/autonomous-data-analyst/README.md

     HUGGINGFACEHUB_API_TOKEN='your_hf_token_here'
     ```

+---

 ## How to Run

-Run the main application from your terminal:
+Run the main application from your terminal.
+The script will load the data and initialize the agent.

 ```bash
 python main.py
 ```

-Then, follow the on-screen prompts to ask questions about the `sales_data.csv` file.
+Once the `🤖 AI Data Analyst is ready...` message appears, you can start asking questions.

+### Example Queries

+Here are a few things you can ask the agent:

+- `What is the total sales for each region?`
+- `Detect outliers in the 'quantity' column.`
+- `Summarize the data and then save the report.`
+- `What is the average unit_price for Laptops?`

+Type `exit` to end the session.